SEO My Website Guru SEO Blog

 A simple view helps teams act faster:

-These signals together reveal your true local visibility—not just your rank.
+These signals together show true local visibility, not just rank.

 Adapting to AI-Powered Search Developments

-AI assistants now answer local questions right away.
+AI assistants now answer local questions directly.
 AI visibility depends on clean data and clear services.
+Profiles with full hours, attributes, menus, and photos appear more often in AI-driven results.

 Businesses track: